Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 - Middle Tennessee has played 10 games, with four wins against the spread.

-- The Blue Raiders are 3-0 ATS when favored by 3.5 points or more this season.
+- This season, the Blue Raiders have won against the spread in each of their three games as a favorite of 3.5 points or more.

-- Middle Tennessee's games this year have hit the over four times in nine opportunities (44.4%).
+- Middle Tennessee's games this year have gone over the total in four out of nine opportunities (44.4%).

 - Middle Tennessee is 4-0-1 against the spread and 5-1 overall in games when it records more than 28.0 points.